How to use anomaly detection for application allowlisting

 - On-Demand Webinar: Breach -> ATT&CK -> Osquery: Learning from Breach Reports to Improve Cross-platform Endpoint Monitoring

 And to see an example of the power of osquery for incident detection and investigation in action, watch a 15-minute demo of Incident Investigation with Uptycs.

-Tagged as: whitelist security
+Tagged as: allowlist